Bounds on moments of weighted sums of finite Riesz products: Lower bound for

 \section{Lower bound for $p>1$}

 This section is devoted to the proof of the left hand side inequality in Theorem \ref{thm:intro}.
-Remark first that Lemma \ref{lem:Lp2} applied twice with $f_2=v_NR_{N-1}$ yield

-under the condition that $n_{k+1}\geq 4 n_k$.
+Remark first that Lemma \ref{lem:Lp2} applied with {\red $f_1 = \sum_{k=0}^{N-1} v_kR_k + v_NR_{N-1}$ and $f_2=v_NR_{N-1}$ and a simple inequality $\|R_{N-1}\cos(n_Nt)\|_p \leq \|R_{N-1}\|_p$ yield } under the condition that $n_{k+1}\geq 4 n_k$.
 But we are far from having the possibility of an induction from this.
 Our first step will concern this inequality, but for a family of weighted measures on the torus.

 Let $\varphi_k(t)=(\frac{1-\cos t}{2})^k$.
 For $k,l\geq 1$, we say that a function $g$ on $\te$ belongs to family of weights $\calf^p_{k,l}$ if it has the form

 We also set $\calf^p_{k,0}:=\{1\}$.
 With a slight abuse of notation we will say that a measure $\mu$ on $\te$ belongs to $\calf^p_{k,l}$ if it has the form $\de\mu=g\de m$ for some $g\in \calf^p_{k,l}$.